bdash-app/bdash-server/README.md

 # Bdash Server

-This is a web app to share SQLs for data analysis from [Bdash](https://github.com/bdash-app/bdash).
+This is a web application for sharing SQL queries and data analysis results from [Bdash](https://github.com/bdash-app/bdash).

-The features are:
+## Key Features

-1. Share as a web page your SQL, query results and charts from Bdash client.
+- Share SQL queries, query results, and charts from the Bdash client as a web page
-1. Add descriptions to your query.
+- Add descriptions to your queries
-1. Search queries of all users.
+- Search queries across all users

 ![screenshot](https://user-images.githubusercontent.com/1413408/115130638-34d03e80-a02c-11eb-905c-c96154a74d67.png)